|A lot of famous people attended NY Cosmos' games|

 FW: Randy Horton (Bermuda)

-Horton was also a top level cricketer.
-He turned down offers from England to play English County cricket and Football League and football for Huddersfield Town.
-He represented Bermuda national cricket team five times between 1969 and 1980.
-He signed with the New York Cosmos as was named NASL Rookie of the Year and First Team all-star for the 1971 season.
-After the 1972 season Horton was offered a contract with Queens Park Rangers.
-Horton decided to remain with Cosmos and complete his master's degree at Rutgers University.
+Horton was also a top level cricketer, representing Bermuda national cricket team 5 times between 1969 and 1980.
+He signed with the NY Cosmos as was named NASL Rookie of the Year and First Team all-star for the 1971 season.
 Horton played two more summers with the Cosmos before being traded to the Washington Diplomats.
-After a season in Washington, he finished his NASL career playing for the Hartford Bicentennials.
+After a season there, he finished his NASL career playing for the Hartford Bicentennials.

 Pele is considered the greatest player ever in the history of the game. he won his World Cup in 1958 as a 17 years old.
 He would win his second one in 1962, but he was injured throughout the tournament.
 In 1970, he won his third and final World Cup, with a team that was considered the greatest ever.
 He played almost his entire career with Santos.
 He unretired to join New York Cosmos in 1976.